-In June 2013, the IASB issued an Exposure Draft on Phase II of accounting of Insurance Contracts.
-This contemplated accounting change will result in significant changes to NN's consolidated financial statements.
 NN may also choose to change the calculation methods, definitions, presentation or other elements of its reported financial metrics, or make other choices permitted under IFRS regarding the presentation of its reported results of operations and reported financial condition.
 This may include a choice to further align its IFRS accounting policies with regulatory accounting requirements (which are different in certain respects) to prevent accounting volatility when hedging regulatory capital.
 Further changes in accounting standards or policies, or NN's financial metrics, including as a result of choices made by NN, could have a material adverse effect on NN's reported results of operations and its reported financial condition.

 IFRS 9 "Financial Instruments" was issued by the IASB in July 2014.
 IFRS 9 replaces most of the current IAS 39 "Financial Instruments: Recognition and Measurement", and includes requirements for classification and measurement of financial assets and liabilities, impairment of financial assets and hedge accounting.
-IFRS 9 will become effective in 2018, if endorsed by the EU.
-However, if the recently published Exposure Draft "Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts" is finalised, NN Group could have the possibility to postpone implementation of IFRS 9 until the effective date of the expected insurance contracts standard or 1 January 2021, whichever is the earliest.

 The classification and measurement of financial assets under IFRS 9 will depend on NN Group's business model and the instrument's contractual cash flow characteristics.
 These may result in financial assets being recognised at amortised cost, at fair value through other comprehensive income (equity) or at fair value through profit or loss.
-In many instances, the classification and measurement under IFRS 9 will be similar to IAS 39, although certain differences will arise.
+In many instances, the classification and measurement under IFRS 9 will be similar to IAS 39, although changes in classification will occur.
 The classification of financial liabilities remains unchanged.

-The recognition and measurement of impairment under IFRS 9 is intended to be more forward-looking than under IAS 39.
+The recognition and measurement of impairments under IFRS 9 is intended to be more forward-looking than under IAS 39.
 The new impairment requirements will apply to all financial assets measured at amortised cost and at fair value through other comprehensive income (equity).
 Initially, a provision is required for expected credit losses resulting from default events that are expected within the next twelve months.
-In the event of a significant increase in credit risk a provision is required for expected credit losses resulting from all possible default events over the expected life of the financial asset.
+In the event of a significant increase in credit risk a provision is required for expected credit losses resulting from all possible default events over the expected life of the financial assets.

 The hedge accounting requirements of IFRS 9 aim to simplify hedge accounting.
+NN Group will have the option to continue applying IAS 39 for hedge accounting.

 NN Group is currently assessing the impact of the new requirements.
-The implementation of IFRS 9, if and when endorsed by the EU, may have a significant impact on shareholders' equity, net result and/or other comprehensive income.
+The implementation of IFRS 9 may have a significant impact on shareholders' equity, net result and/or other comprehensive income.